Rembrandt is one of the most famous Dutch artists to have ever lived. Most people have heard about him and his name.

 Influence Of Jan Lievens On Rembrandt’s Art

 It has felt that the Dutch artist Jan Lieven also impacted Rembrandt and his style during his years of training.
-Lieven and Rembrandt were contemporaries, but as Lieven was considered a child prodigy, he was already well established by the time Rembrandt started his art study and training.
+Lieven and Rembrandt were contemporaries, but as Lieven was considered a child prodigy, he was already well-established when Rembrandt started his art study and training.

 No traces of Rembrandt’s student exercises have survived, so we do not have firm documentation if he also studied under other masters.

-Rembrandt did not study under any Italian artist, nor did he travel to Italy as many artists did during his time.
+Rembrandt did not study under any Italian artist or travel to Italy as many artists did during his time.
 All his artistic training was done in Leiden or Amsterdam.

 Anita Louise Art is dedicated to art education, great artists, and inspiring others to find and create their art.
 We love art that uplifts and inspires. #ArtToMakeYouSmile! #ArtToMakeYouHappy!